 The loss of his infant son is a grief that won’t go away and can’t be spoken of.
 His bereavement is treated as secondary to Cecilia’s; he lacks the space to name his pain and release it.

 There’s also the inevitable grief of tomorrow, i.e., his sick father.
 But there’s also a grief for the time before transition, when animals existed (albeit in cages) and humans weren’t damned to only kill or be killed.

 There are two horrors to the book.
 There’s the industrialisation of human suffering, but also the inescapable isolation of grieving.
 Both underline the frailty and futility of being human.

 Marcos may be grieving, but his response to women is telling.
 His wife is as emotionally available as a slab of meat, the sister utterly vacuous.
 But is Marcos any better?

 The stomach-churning description of pregnant female heads comes back to bite in the way he screws Spanel: on the cutting table, next to the dripping carcasses.
 She becomes one more piece of meat, a vehicle for sexual and emotional release.

 Ultimately, this scene unmasks the red herring.
-Marcos’s tenderness towards the female head suggests the redemption of forbidden love.
+Marcos’s tenderness towards his captive female head suggests the redemption of forbidden love.
 It’s easy to misinterpret his watching her on his phone as tenderness.

 In fact, he watches the female for exactly the same way his boss watches the slaughterhouse: proprietorial oversight.